20kilograma/blog/php-sec.md

 ## File Inclusions/Path Traversals

 Next on the list are RFI/LFI and Path Traversals.
-File Inclusions are mostly found in PHP applications; they are the result of using <code>include()</code> function incorrectly.
+File Inclusions are mostly found in PHP applications; they are the result of using <code>include()</code> and <code>require()</code> function incorrectly.
 People sometimes can't make the difference between those two similar vulnerabilities (LFI and RFI).
 That's okay, because here I'll try to explain it with some easy examples.
 The easiest way to explain it:<br>
 When an attacker is exploiting RFI, he uses a remote file, while on the other side, LFI uses local files when they are attacking servers; even the name of the vulnerability tells you that.
 While exploiting LFI you can get response from the local system files, for example <code>/etc/passwd</code> or <code>/etc/shadow</code>.<br>
 <code>https://localhost/app.php?file=/etc/passwd</code>